Sonny Grosso: The French Connection

-Grosso, his partner Eddie Egan, and other NYPD detectives broke up an organized crime ring in 1961 and seized 112 lb of heroin, a record amount at the time.
+Grosso, his partner Eddie Egan, and other NYPD detectives broke up an organized crime ring in 1961 and seized 112 pounds of heroin, a record amount at the time.
 The investigation was the subject of a book by Robin Moore and subsequent Academy Award-winning film, The French Connection, which won Oscars for Best Picture, Best Director, Best Actor, Best Film Editing, and Best Writing in 1971.

 Egan and Grosso were technical advisers to the movie and played small roles.
 The movie was highly fictionalized, and a character based on Grosso, called Buddy "Cloudy" Russo, was played by actor Roy Scheider, who was nominated for an Academy Award for Best Supporting Actor for his performance.
 Like the character, Grosso's nickname as a detective was "Cloudy", due to his pessimism, as well as the fact that "Cloudy" is the opposite of "Sonny".

 Egan's character, Jimmy "Popeye" Doyle, was played by Gene Hackman, who won the Academy Award for Best Actor.

 Grosso recounted that his cop buddy, Egan, was nicknamed "Bullets" because he was "always firing his revolver in the air" for effect, but "Egan was the bravest cop I ever knew."
 Grosso continued the story, adding, "My beloved mother Lillian also had an insightful take on Egan, and would warn, 'I know Eddie's going to make sure you come home every night, but what I worry about is that one time, Egan might not come home.'
 Her comment was profound.
 And my pal Eddie was the greatest cop I ever worked with.
 God rest his soul!"